-uding used d for s and Custom and local conditions outweigh adherence to an objective national system Н м Differential perceptions of national reform programmes are expected to result in variable risk.
-Local capacity development, linked to transparent and reliable delivery of learning resources will reduce the likelihood of occurrence. urces (including urces) are used . ŭ E There is insufficient confidence in reform to generate local demand for greater accountability and transparency м н 5 Risk will be mitigated through strong national and local leadership and consistent application of NESP III strategies and messages, disseminated through training programmes, etc. Local confidence in reforms will be increased iteratively as greater transparency and accountability are demonstrated.
+uding used d for s and Custom and local conditions outweigh adherence to an objective national system н м Differential perceptions of national reform programmes are expected to result in variable risk.
+Local capacity development, linked to transparent and reliable delivery of learning resources will reduce the likelihood of occurrence. urces (including urces) are used . ŭ E There is insufficient confidence in reform to generate local demand for greater accountability and transparency м Η 5 Risk will be mitigated through strong national and local leadership and consistent application of NESP III strategies and messages, disseminated through training programmes, etc. Local confidence in reforms will be increased iteratively as greater transparency and accountability are demonstrated.
 ETM3.
-Reso human reso Human resource reforms are insufficiently linked to performance results and operate as an unsustainable form of salary supplementation м м $\prec$ Rapid introduction of broad CBR-backed recruitment and reform programmes will reduce the risk that HR reforms reproduce past patterns of support.
+Reso human reso Human resource reforms are insufficiently linked to performance results and operate as an unsustainable form of salary supplementation м М \prec Rapid introduction of broad CBR-backed recruitment and reform programmes will reduce the risk that HR reforms reproduce past patterns of support.
 Ministry leadership and dissemination of early successes can support and increase momentum.
-The potential risk of low achievement is at least medium since MoE would lack sustainable capacity. nitoring tion that cision- anathanad м 3 Introduction of ICT and local capacity development training and HR reforms can reduce likelihood and impact of this risk.
+The potential risk of low achievement is at least medium since MoE would lack sustainable capacity.
+Monitoring aluation that ecision- rengthened М 3 Introduction of ICT and local capacity development training and HR reforms can reduce likelihood and impact of this risk.
 Collection of manageable amounts of data through appropriate instruments will ensure local capacity to plan and act is not exceeded.
 Training and follow up support will reinforce local planning and implementation.
-4. 9 S nd evaluation that upport decision - naking strengthen shares strengthen nation shares and nation na DPs regard data collected by MoE as unreliable and operate parallel monitoring systems which waste resources and weaken MoE capacity L м 2 Strengthened partnership agreements form a basis of NESP III as well as a specific, monitored strategy.
-Project and programme design will reinforce international agreements to use common aligned host structures for data collection. actors Security situation deterioration in parts of the country negatively affect current service delivery model М L 2 Community participation will be strengthened in design and delivery of education, CDCs will be given greater role in delivery and monitoring of local education services, CBE and Mosque-based education will be expanded, - Underlying tactors Sufficient financial resources could not be pledged/allocated by government and DPs in due time to support attainment of targets м н 4 Revise regulation to allow cost-sharing, mobilize greater community contribution, more effective/prioritized use of development funding, adopting more cost effective service delivery models, expand private schools, encourage donors to complement government budget to education
+ETM4.
+Monitoring and evaluation tha jo r DPs regard data collected by MoE as unreliable and operate parallel monitoring systems which waste resources and weaken MoE capacity L М 2 Strengthened partnership agreements form a basis of NESP III as well as a specific, monitored strategy.
+Project and programme design will reinforce international agreements to use common aligned host structures for data collection. actors Security situation deterioration in parts of the country negatively affect current service delivery model М L 2 Community participation will be strengthened in design and delivery of education, CDCs will be given greater role in delivery and monitoring of local education services, CBE and Mosque-based education will be expanded, - Underlying tactors Sufficient financial resources could not be pledged/allocated by government and DPs in due time to support attainment of targets м H 4 Revise regulation to allow cost-sharing, mobilize greater community contribution, more effective/prioritized use of development funding, adopting more cost effective service delivery models, expand private schools, encourage donors to complement government budget to education